 If you are lucky enough to have the opportunity to travel to China, you will definitely notice some cultural differences.
 Depending on your own cultural background, some of these differences might be slight, while others might seem extreme.
 And, most importantly, not all differences are inherently obvious.

-If you choose to schedule some outcall services in China (services where the provider meets with you at a location of your choosing, away from their office or home - such as escort or massage services), you should be aware of some of the most common courtesies and expectations.
+If you choose to schedule some outcall services (services where the provider meets with you at a location of your choosing, away from their office or home), you should be aware of some of the most common courtesies and expectations.

 First, you need to be respectful.
 Nothing will end a meeting quicker than being disrespectful to the service provider.
 This is especially true if your service provider is a lady.
 Even if don’t feel a positive connection, it is best to simply part on the most positive terms possible.
 (Note: If you do choose to cancel the service and the provider has already arrived, it is expected for you to pay for the taxi/travel fare – this is usually between 100 and 300 rmb, depending on the distance to your location.
 Never cheat someone on their taxi/travel fare – this is a sure way to get you blacklisted and have your information shared among everyone as a bad client.)